alekhbanshwar/ECOMMERCE-LARAVEL-PRODUCT-API/README.md

         </li>

 	</ul>
- <li style="font-weight:15px;">After all previously performed actions, check API is working or not using POSTMAN app for API checking.
+ After all previously performed actions, check API is working or not using POSTMAN app for API checking.
 All API URLs:
            <h2>Product API</h2>
     <ol>
         <li>http://127.0.0.1:8000/api/products (GET)</li>